 A will is a legal document stating your wishes upon your death.
 They often include the distribution of your property, who will care for children and pets, and, sometimes, what your desires are regarding your funeral arrangements.
 You may also include donations for organizations you are passionate about, requests for special arrangements for loved ones (such as the stories of husbands pre-paying for Valentine's Day flowers years in advance), or requirements regarding inheritance.

-There are many ways to perform wills, though one of the most popular methods is video wills.
+There are many ways to create wills, though a popular method is a video wills.
 The lawyer works as the recorder of the video and allows you to address your after-life affairs.
 It gives the family one last chance to say goodbye, hear your voice, and enjoy who you were.
 These wills are not a substitute for written wills and must be accompanied by a traditional will, in print, to be executed.

 What Happens Without One?

-With a will, each memory is carefully guided to its new home.
+With a will, each of your possessions is carefully guided to its new home.
 Whether it is money, a house, a vehicle, or your dishes, everything lands where it is supposed to.
 Without a will, your family members are stuck divvying up your belongings like a flea market.

 In addition to this, if you have significant debt left behind, you may leave a great deal of strife to your family and loved ones.
 A will is the safest way to guarantee an easy transition for your family when you're gone.
-Better yet, they aren't a very involved document and lawyers process hundreds of thousands of them per year.
+Better yet, they aren't very complicated documents and lawyers process hundreds of thousands of them per year.

 Executing a Will

 Executing a will simply means that you're making it legal.
-You'll sign it while you're still of sound mind and body and have two witnesses sign it at the same time.
+Laws vary from state to state, but in most states you'll sign it while you're still of sound mind and body, have two witnesses sign it at the same time, and have it notarized.
 That's it.
 You're finished.